caseyiannone/TitanticSurvivialD3/README.md

 ## D3 Mockups in R

-Now that I have an understanding of the data I'd like to see how I can combine as many varibles as possible into a single visulization with the intent to showcase that women who paid a fare of $50 + survived in greater proportion than women overall.
+Now that I have an understanding of the data I'd like to see how I can combine as many varibles as possible into a single visulization with the intent to showcase that female passenegrs who paid a fare of $50 + survived in greater proportion to female passengers overall.

 ### Passenger Survival by Sex